 New Town design

-New Town architect James Craig (1744-1795) originally conceived St Andrew Square as being the mirror to George Square (subsequently re-named Charlotte Square) with St. Andrew's Church looking out from the far East side of St Andrew Square down the length of George Street to its twin St George's Church in St George's Square.
+New Town architect James Craig (1744-1795) originally conceived St Andrew Square as being the mirror to George Square (subsequently re-named Charlotte Square) with St Andrew's Church looking out from the far East side of St Andrew Square down the length of George Street to its twin St George's Church (now West Register House).

-However, businessman Sir Lawrence Dundas bought the land and built a Palladian town house on the spot - now owned by the Royal Bank of Scotland Group.
+However, businessman Sir Lawrence Dundas bought the land in St Andrew Square before Craig and built a Palladian town house on the spot, Dundas House which is now owned by the Royal Bank of Scotland Group.
 St Andrew's Church was built part way along George Street instead.